 Cholesterol gallstones form when there's too much cholesterol in the bile and not enough bile salts.
 Problems with the gallbladder's motility may cause the bile to become too concentrated and lead to stone formation.

 The cause of pigment stones is uncertain.
 They tend to develop in people with pre-existing conditions such as cirrhosis, biliary tract infections, and hereditary blood disorders such as sickle cell anemia.
+They may also be caused by infections.

 Risk factors that may lead to the formation of gallstones include: